Ericsson-LMF/IoT-Gateway/README.md

 dist/jars folder and update these .xargs files to make sure that the OSGi environment installs and starts all the desired bundles.
-However by modifying the pom.xml file to follow a similar practice as the tutorial these manual steps could be automated a little bit using the power ov Maven to resolve dependencies.
+However by modifying the pom.xml file to follow a similar practice as the tutorial these manual steps could be automated a little bit using the power of Maven to resolve dependencies.

 Please also note that user defined ".xargs" files could also be created. e.g.